Liberation News Service: Montague farm fight

-In August 1968, a successful fundraising event led to an ugly fight over control of the organization's funds, with an angry posse of LNSers trailing Bloom, Mungo, and Diamond to Massachusetts where they had used the $6,000 cash from the fundraiser to make the down payment on a farm in Montague which was to be the new headquarters of LNS.
+In August 1968, the fight over control of the organization came to a head.
+In the wake of a successful fundraising event, Bloom, Mungo, and Diamond surreptitiously took the $6,000 cash that had been raised, and used it to make the down payment on a farm in Montague, Massachusetts which was to be the new headquarters of LNS.

-A tense six-hour standoff at the farm ended with Bloom writing a check to Cavalletto, but after the New York group left, Bloom filed kidnapping charges against 13 people, including Cavalletto, Ryan, Dreyer, and Victoria Smith.
+An angry posse followed them from the New York office to the farm to recover the funds and a tense six-hour standoff ended with Bloom writing a check to Cavalletto, but after the New York group left, Bloom filed kidnapping charges against 13 people, including Cavalletto, Ryan, Dreyer, and Victoria Smith.
 The charges were later dismissed.

 For the next six months LNS subscribers received rival news packets from LNS-Montague and LNS-New York, but the Montague group was understaffed, underfunded, and isolated on a remote (and cold) country farm.
 Only the New York headquarters group survived the split, with Young becoming a recognized leader.

 Bloom committed suicide the following year.
 A pro-Montague account of the split appears in Mungo's book Famous Long Ago: My Life and Hard Times with the Liberation News Service.

 Reformation as a collective

-Now under the control of a collective, for several years LNS was produced from Morningside Heights in Manhattan, initially from the Claremont Avenue storefront, and later from the basement of an apartment building which at one time had been a food store.
+The New York staff continued publication from the Claremont Avenue basement storefront, with the organization run as a collective.

 The subscriber base grew to over 500 papers, and a high school underground press service, run by local high school students, was added.
 Allen Young estimates that something like 200 staffers worked at LNS over the years, "usually with 8-20 full-time participants or staff at any one time."

-By 1972, LNS was garnering support from well-known journalists and activists, as documented in a letter signed by I.F.
-Stone, Jack Newfield, Nat Hentoff, and William M. Kunstler published in the New York Review of Books.
-In an appeal for funds, the signers praised the investigative work of LNS, noting that it had "grown from a mimeoed sheet distributed to ten newspapers to a printed 20-page packet of articles and graphics mailed to nearly 800 subscribers twice a week."

 In 1969 LNS published a long essay co-authored by Thorne Dreyer and Victoria Smith, titled "The Movement and the New Media," which was considered to be the first serious journalistic portrait of the increasingly powerful underground press phenomenon.
 Dreyer also wrote extensively about the growing repression of underground papers throughout the country.

-Dissolution
+Dock of the Bay

+The Liberation News Service member Dock of the Bay was a radical New Left underground newspaper, published weekly in San Francisco starting July 29, 1969.
+It was an Underground Press Syndicate.
+At least 17 issues were printed on a weekly basis from June 29, 1969, to November 25, 1969, when further publication was curtailed.
+Founded by young radicals and SDS members associated with the New Left activist paper Movement, staffers included Steve Diamond of the Liberation News Service.

+Controversy with other participants in the underground press movement in the Bay Area developed when some of the Dock of the Bay staff were involved in a side project to launch a separate paper to be called the San Francisco Sex Review with the idea that profits from sex ads could be used to subsidize Dock of the Bay and other New Left projects in San Francisco.
+This project was aborted after a clash with feminists, and Dock of the Bay ceased publication shortly afterward.